 I even was able to see two tiny caves.

-If you would like to see the infamous “Rum Runners Cave,” make a right at the staircase at Garbage Beach, heading North.
-Just a head’s up; there might be many people doing the same.
+If you want to see the infamous “Rum Runners Cave,” make a right at the staircase at Garbage Beach, heading North.
+Just a head’s up; many people might do the same.

 A Shipwreck off Coronado?
 Yes!

-Just south of the Hotel del Coronado, the SS Monte Carlo is sitting on the ocean’s bottom, very close to shore.
+The SS Monte Carlo sits on the ocean’s bottom, very close to shore, just south of the Hotel del Coronado.
 When there is a negative side, you can see this beauty.

 Click on the above link for some interesting information.

-I have yet to see it all in person, but I did see bits of it peaking up out of the water a couple of times.
+I have yet to see it all in person, but I saw bits peaking up from the water several times.

 Cabrillo National Monument Tidepools